Skip to main content

 Nissan (Nissan, Infiniti)

-The automaker also has paused U.S. orders for new Infiniti SUVs built in Mexico and canceled plans to reduce production of the Rogue SUV at its Smyrna, Tennessee, factory, to maximize its tariff-free U.S.-built supply.
+In response to the original tariffs, the automaker has also paused U.S. orders for new Infiniti SUVs built in Mexico and canceled plans to reduce production of the Rogue SUV at its Smyrna, Tennessee, factory, to maximize its tariff-free U.S.-built supply.

 Nissan has also reduced the prices of the Rogue and the three-row Pathfinder SUV, most of which are built in Tennessee.